pyriand3r/jira2gitlab/Readme.md

+# Disclaimer

+This is a fork of [smallstacks jira2gitlab](https://gitlab.com/smallstack/jira2gitlab).
+I have fixed some bugs and added additional behaviour

+---

 # Motivation
 We recently moved from Jira/Bitbucket to Gitlab.
 Since there was no importer for Jira Issues that supports (custom-)field mapping, we wrote this CLI tool.